Coko-Foundation/ketty/docs/docs/userGuide/02-Books-Dashboard/03-manage-book-cover.md

 :::note

-If you want to print your book with a print-on-demand supplier, the supplier will request a cover that is create seperately from the interior of the book.
+If you want to print your book with a print-on-demand supplier, the supplier will request a cover that is created seperately from the interior of the book.
 The PDF export from Ketty includes the interior of the book.

 :::